 What does IR35 private sector reform mean?

-Under the current IR35 rules, contractors are responsible for determining their own IR35 status and the risk of non-compliance lies with them, however from April 2021 the legislation puts the burden of responsibility on the entity that pays the contractor.
+Under the previous IR35 rules, contractors were responsible for determining their own IR35 status and the risk of non-compliance lay with them, however from April 2021 the legislation puts the burden of responsibility on the entity that pays the contractor.
 This is a new tax burden on all client-businesses engaging contract workers in the private sector, with the exception of small companies.

 If a client decides IR35 does apply, the contractor business will be taxed at source exactly as if it were an employee.
 Although contractors impacted by this measure may have to pay tax like an employee, their employment status will not change, so they will not receive the rights and benefits that go with employment.

-The changes were due to come into place in April 2020 and as it drew closer to this date many businesses such as Lloyds, Barclays, Tesco Bank, GSK, Transport for London, HSBC and the NHS made decisions about how they were going to engage with their contractors from that point onwards.
+The changes were due to come into place in April 2020 and as it drew closer to this date many businesses such as Lloyds, Barclays, Tesco Bank, GSK and HSBC made decisions about how they were going to engage with their contractors from that point onwards.